 Do create a company blog

-Most successful online businesses, such as Cut My Sign, have a blog these days.
+Most successful online businesses, have a blog these days.
 But that doesn’t mean you shouldn’t jump on the bandwagon.
 One of the things Google ranks websites on is fresh, quality content.
 If you have a blog post with high-quality posts on, that is updated regularly, your website should climb up Google’s rankings.
 Start by basing your posts on questions asked by your customers – for example, a guitar teacher might write a blog post called “What Guitar Should You Buy When You’re Starting Out?”.

 Do optimise your website for mobile users